mkieblesz/local-workspace/README.md

 ## Usage

-First run `make clone patch create-venvs` to clone, patch and create virtuale environments for all repos defined in `repolist`.
+First run `make clone patch` to clone and patch all repos defined in `repolist`.
 If you want to omit certain repos from your workflow you can comment them out with `#`.
 Note that some repos are dependent on others.

 ### Services on host and dbs in docker